 Grays Harbor College is a community college located in Aberdeen, Washington, United States.
 Founded in 1930, the college sits on a 120-acre campus overlooking the town of Aberdeen and its seaport on the edge of the Pacific Ocean.
-Additional "education centers" are located in Raymond, Ilwaco, North Aberdeen and Southside Aberdeen.
+Additional "education centers" are located in Raymond, Ilwaco, and North Aberdeen.
+The college does not maintain student residences (i.e., dormitories) on campus.